How to Get Notifications When a Form Is Submitted in WordPress - Sunny HQ

 }

-• Similarly, if the message contains the word “urgent,” another recipient ([email protected]) is added to the list.
+• If the message body contains “urgent,” an extra recipient ([email protected]) is added.

 Also read: 10 Reasons to Hire WordPress Website Management Services